aggregat4/dendriform/JOURNAL.md

 For now I made the filter more robust by sanitising and normalising the input more.

 The problem that uppercase search strings were not found is also fixed by automatically lowercasing query components in parseQuery.

+## 20.7.2019 - Trying out Rollup

+Installed rollup with `npm install --global rollup` and then plugins we need:

+* `npm install --save-dev rollup-plugin-typescript typescript tslib`
+* `npm install --save-dev rollup-plugin-node-resolve`
+* `npm install --save-dev rollup-plugin-commonjs`
+* `npm install --save-dev rollup-plugin-off-main-thread`

+## 20.7.2019 - Authentication Schemes for the backend

+I've been looking at possible external authentication schemes for the backend.
+I don't want to be in the business of storing and managing user data at all.
+Sadly it is a complete and utter mess.
+OpenID Connect is such a trainwreck from a documentation point of view.

+For now I think I will make a generic database structure that has Users (as a generic domain construct that just has an ID and relates eventlogs to identities), Identities (ways for a user to authenticate and validate that authentication) and for each type of authentication potentially helper tables to store technically necessary crap.